gomba66/capital-caos-frontend/README.md

 # Capital Caos Frontend - Trading Dashboard

+> **Note:** This repository is intentionally public as it contains only the frontend (UI) code for the Capital Caos trading system.
+No sensitive data, API keys, or backend logic are present here.
+All backend and trading logic remain private and secure in the main repository.

 A visual dashboard for the Capital Caos algorithmic trading system.
 It allows you to view statistics, trades, equity charts, drawdown, winrate, and more, connecting to the backend via API.

 ---